sjburt79/Final_Project/README.md

 # Game_Start_Zone
 Code Louisville Final Project

+This is a starting page for future Games that i might develop.

-Download all files and folders.
+Download all files and folders from my github repository.

 Open the Final_Project HTML file in any browser.